Review digest

 - How Much Does a Salon Blowout Cost in 2026?Average US salon blowout prices run $40-$60 before tip.
 See what drives the cost up, how cities compare, and when buying a Dyson pays off.

-- How Often Should You Get a Blowout?Most people get blowouts every 1-2 weeks.
-Here's how frequency affects your annual spend - and when switching to an at-home tool starts saving real money.
+- How Often Should You Get a Blowout?Most people get a blowout every 1-2 weeks.
+See how frequency drives your annual spend, and when an at-home tool starts saving real money.

 Keep reading